When to hire a fractional CTO: 8 signals

 Can a fractional CTO work alongside our existing developer?

-How does a fractional CTO compare to hiring a full time CTO?
+How is hiring a fractional CTO different from hiring a full time CTO?

-The question that matters is not seniority, it is operating context.
-A full time CTO earning £150,000 to £220,000 a year makes sense when the business has enough technical surface area to need someone making architecture decisions every day, managing a team of engineers full time, and representing technology in the senior leadership group.
-A fractional CTO earning £2,000 to £5,000 a month makes sense for the majority of SMEs in the £1m to £10m revenue range: they need senior technology judgement on two to three days a month, not twenty.
-The fractional model also gives a business the ability to change direction without an expensive hire and fire cycle if the technology strategy needs to pivot.
+The deciding factor is operating context, not seniority.
+A full time CTO at £150,000 to £220,000 a year makes sense when the business needs architecture decisions every day, a managed engineering team, and technology represented in senior leadership full time.
+A fractional CTO at £2,000 to £5,000 a month fits the majority of SMEs in the £1m to £10m range, who need two to three days of senior judgement a month, not twenty.
+The fractional model also lets you change direction without an expensive hire and fire cycle.